paaatcha/paaatcha.github.io/index.md

 title: Home
 ---
 ___
-Hi!
-Welcome to my personal page.
+Hello there!
+Welcome to my personal webpage.
-Here you’re going to find some information about my academic work as well as other topics that I have the interest.
+Here you’re going to find some information about my professional career as well as other topics that I have the interest.

 For more information about my work, my topics of interest and my research group, go to [Profile](profile).
 You also can find my list of works/publications and teaching materials in [Research](research) and [Teaching](Teaching), respectively.
 To check my awards and prizes, go to [Awards](awards).

 ___
 In my [blog](blog) area, I share some thoughts, some tutorials for my students, among other kinds of stuff.
 Most of the time I’m going to write in Portuguese because almost always my audience will be Brazilians.

-In addition, I have another blog called [Computação Inteligente](http://computacaointeligente.com.br) in which I provide, in Brazilian Portuguese, some machine learning algorithms tutorials, algorithms codes, among others stuffs.
-In fact, some people ask me, “why don’t you write in English in your blog?”
+In addition, I have an ~awesome~ humble blog called [Computação Inteligente](http://computacaointeligente.com.br).
+In this blog I talk about Artificial Intelligence/Machine Learning in Brazilian-Portuguese.
+Actually, some people ask me, “why don’t you write in English in your blog?”
 Well, there are plenty of machine learning blogs in English, and my goal is to provide similar content to undergraduate students in Brazil that don’t feel confident enough to learn it in English.
-That’s the reason.
+Also, all my undergraduate and graduate studies were done for free in a public university.
+This is a way to return to my community the investment that was done on me.
+These are the reasons.

 ___

 ## News

++ **Nov 12:** I successfully defended my PhD thesis.
+I'll post the link to the thesis soon!

 + **Aug 19:** For portuguese readers: veja reportagem sobre minha pesquisa no jornal [A Gazeta](https://www.agazeta.com.br/revista-ag/vida/aluno-da-ufes-ganha-premio-por-software-que-auxilia-na-deteccao-de-cancer-de-pele-0820) e no da [UFES](http://www.ufes.br/conteudo/software-que-auxilia-na-deteccao-de-cancer-de-pele-recebe-premio-internacional)